Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Introduction

 \subsection{Contributions}

-In this work, we develop for the first time Bayesian inference procedures for L\'evy measures within a linear L\'{e}vy-driven SDE framework, presenting a Bayesian non-parametric approach that significantly extends the scope of earlier approaches \cite{Marcos,Levy_State_Space_Model}.
-The models are complex and so inference is computed using an augmented Markov Chain Monte Carlo (MCMC) algorithm, including inference for both the underlying L\'evy measure and the parameters/states of the SDE system.
+In this work, we develop Bayesian inference procedures for L\'evy measures within a linear L\'{e}vy-driven SDE framework \cite{Marcos,Levy_State_Space_Model}, presenting a Bayesian non-parametric approach that significantly extends the scope of earlier approaches.
+The models are complex and so inference is computed using an augmented Markov Chain Monte Carlo (MCMC) algorithm, including inference for both the underlying L\'evy measures and the parameters/states of the SDE system.
 The proposed algorithms are tested on synthetic data generated from known L\'evy processes and also on high-frequency tick-level financial data, in order to demonstrate their accuracy and practical applicability.

-We demonstrate in particular inference for L\'evy measures in the scenario of Normal Variance-Mean (NVM) L\'{e}vy processes \cite{Basics_of_Levy_Barndorff-Nielsen_Shephard,More_Levy_Barndorff-Nielsen_Shephard} driving linear SDEs, modelled as a subordinator process driving a conditionally Gaussian process.
-This set-up is widely known as the time-changed models \cite{time_changed_Levy_processes_theory}, which have found many important applications, for instance, in the financial industry \cite{time_changed_levy_variance_swap,time_changed_levy_processes_options,time_changed_levy_option2}.
-The inference is achieved by posing the problem as a subordination mechanism in a linear state-space model, as introduced in \cite{Levy_State_Space_Model,Marcos}, which leads to an unnormalized Dirichlet process mixture driven SDE perspective for the model.
-This eventually allows us to infer the subordinator L\'evy measure via an unnormalized Dirichlet process, and the NVM measure as an unnormalized mixture of Student-t distributions.
+We demonstrate, in particular, inference for L\'evy measures in the scenario of Normal Variance-Mean (NVM) L\'{e}vy processes driving linear SDEs, modeled as an independent subordinator L\'evy process driving a conditionally Gaussian model.
+This set-up is closely linked to time-changed models \cite{time_changed_Levy_processes_theory}, which have found many important applications, for example, in finance \cite{time_changed_levy_NIG_barndorff1997processes,time_changed_levy_NIG_SV_barndorff1997normal,time_changed_levy_VG_madan1990variance,time_changed_levy_VG_pricing_madan1998variance}.
+Special cases of the NVM processes are known to suffer from identifiability issues, such as the Generalized Hyperbolic processes \cite{GH_identifiability_alternative_solution_browne2015mixture,NVM_Process_GH_Identifiability_Issue_mcneil2015quantitative}.
+In this work, we provide a general formulation of the contour underlying the entire NVM process class and also treatments to achieve identifiability.
+Inference is achieved by posing the problem as a subordination mechanism in a linear state-space model, as introduced in \cite{Levy_State_Space_Model,Marcos}.
+We employ a flexible random measure, the Independent Gamma-scaled Dirichlet Process (IGSDP), as a prior on the subordinator L\'evy measure, which leads to an IGSDP mixture-driven SDE structure for the model.
+This allows us to infer the subordinator L\'evy measure via an IGSDP conditional posterior, and the NVM measure as an IGSDP mixture.
+The well-known Gamma process and its mixture are shown to be a special case of our framework, and new conjugacy results for hyper-parameter inference are presented for this case.